WengWeng0410/telco_churn_analytic/README.md

-# Data Science Telco Customer Churn Analytic
+# Telco Customer Churn Analytic

 * Perform data exploratory on the features in the data
 * Perform data cleaning on the dataset